AlphaOne1/templig/README.md

 ### Validation

 The templating facilities allow also for a wide range of tests, but depend on the configuration file read.
-As it is most likely user supplied, possible consistency checks are not reliable in the form of template code.
+As it is most likely user-supplied, possible consistency checks are not reliable in the form of template code.
 For this purpose, *templig* also allows for the configuration structure to implement the `Validator` interface.
-Implementing types provide a function `Validate` that allows *templig* to check __after__ the configuration was read, if its structure should be considered valid and report errors accordingly.
+Implementing types provide a `Validate` method that allows *templig* to check—__after__ the configuration is read—whether its structure should be considered valid and report errors accordingly.

 ```go
 package main